paperManu/splash/docs/Walkthrough.md

 - In the Blender configuration file, replace the Image by the probe setup
 - load the cubemap image to the projection surface

-Since the workflow repeats the same steps as the previous example, this example will continue where the previous demonstration left off, that is, after loading the high definition mesh into Splash.
+Since the workflow repeats the same steps as the [multi-projector example](#multi-projector-example), this example will continue where the previous demonstration left off, that is, after loading the high definition mesh into Splash.
 Save this configuration with Ctrl + s.

 #### Create a 3D model of the cubemap and update the Node tree
 We will start from the previous Blender configuration file.
 The Image node is now replaced by a Probe node.
 An Object node is connected to the probe.
 This object receives as input an Image node (this image is rendered under a cubemap projection) and a Mesh node associated to a cube mesh.
 Below is the final node tree: